StarStrider23/Black-Scholes-project/README.md

 Theta measures sensitivity to time decay:

 $$ \Theta = \frac{\partial V}{\partial t} $$

-​
-However, in practice one sometimes sets t to zero which then changes the definition.
+However, in practice one sometimes sets $t$ to zero which then changes the definition.

 $$ \Theta = -\frac{\partial V}{\partial T} $$